TonysCousin/cda0/README.md

 #### Observation Space
 The observation vector contains 56 elements, which are detailed in the [main environment class](simple_highway_with_ramp.py#237).
 In short, it includes current and previous actual speed, current and previous desired speed, current and previous lane change command, steps since previous lane change, and distance remaining in the current lane, plus several sensor zones.
-There are 9 geographical zones surrounding the ego vehicle's current location that give it information about what is happening in that small space.
+There are 9 geographical zones surrounding the ego vehicle's current location, each of which gives it information about what is happening in that small zone.
 There are two rows of zones in front of the ego vehicle, and a zone each on its left, right, and rear.
 They indicate whether there is drivable pavement there (a lane exists), if the lane is reachable from ego's current location (e.g. not separated by grass), whether it is occupied by another vehicle, and if so, that vehicle's speed and downtrack location.